Average NFT Sell Price & Market Insights

 Before jumping into exact figures, it’s crucial to understand how NFT pricing works.
 NFTs are digital assets stored on a blockchain, and their value is largely determined by:

-- Scarcity: Is the NFT part of a limited edition, or is it entirely unique?
+- Scarcity: Is the NFT part of a limited edition, or is it unique?

 - Utility: Does it provide access to something of value, like an exclusive event or membership?